Perform an IP trace with

 tracert on Windows operating systems.
 There are also variations on these such as tcptraceroute.
 The tools all perform a similar function but have different capabilities or methods for performing the trace.

 traceroute is for interest sake.
 It is a good way to see the path your network connection is taking as it traverses the globe.
 However, the most common reason is its use by networking and computer professionals to diagnose problems in a network path.
 As the

 Packets are sent across the network and something called a TTL (time to live) is measured, as the packets reach hops (router) in the network the TTL is incremented.
 The packets are usually ICMP or UDP packets; another version uses the TCP protocol.
 One advantage of using the different protocols is on some networks a router or firewall may block the packets, thereby giving you an incomplete path across the network.
 By using different protocols you may be able to get past some of the systems that are blocking the other types of packets.
 TCP Traceroute is popular as it can be used to trace a path to a TCP service that has to have an open port for that service to be operational.
-For example a webserver on port 80 or a mail server on port 25.
+For example a web server on port 80 or a mail server on port 25.

-GeoIP Location Finding of a network pathYou will note in tool we have hosted here at hackertarget.com we include a map of the IP trace as it traverses the world.
+We have an online traceroute tool hosted at traceroute-online.com where we include a map of the IP trace as it traverses the world.
 This is done by looking up each responding router's IP address against GeoIP based services.
 These services are not always reliable; therefore always take the mapping data with a grain of salt and beware of strange results that bounce back and forth.

 Host Name / IP Address